-Greetings from Laura Your Housing Services Manager
+Editorial From Laura Adcock, your Housing Services Manager

 Welcome to the Winter issue of your Sheltered Housing Herald.
-I hope everyone is staying warm, cosy and well as temperatures
+I hope everyone is staying warm, cosy and well as temperatures drop.

 This issue brings an article helping you to stay warm affordably this Winter.
 See too our article on Pension Credit, ensuring you receive benefits you are entitled to.

 We bring news of our new sheltered scheme opening soon, called Long Drift Place, at Wulfstan Way.
 And we introduce you to our new people, Angela and Sandra.

 Our Activities Co-Ordinator, Olivia, has some really exciting updates for you.
 There are photos of the lively activities you've been doing around your schemes, from gardening and growing vegetables to cuddling visiting miniature donkeys!
 You'll see some of our Christmas activities, from Santa's Grotto to the Mayor's festive visits at your schemes.
 There is even a Winter's Poem by one of our residents!

-Olivia brings the calendar of weekly activities ahead at your schemes.
-Please make it a New Year resolution to attend at least one, at your scheme or another scheme.
+Please make it a New Year resolution to attend at least one activity regularly, either at your own scheme or at another scheme.

 A big theme for us with residents in 2025 is staying healthy and well.
-So on page 9 our nutritionist gives tips for boosting your winter health with foods that are tasty and affordable.
+So in this edition our nutritionist gives tips for boosting your winter health with foods that are tasty and affordable.
 There are tips for your shopping list, and for planning meals that will be comforting and enticing, as well as doing you good.